JoshuaKoh/async-werewolf/roles.md

 Due to the nature of the role, your identity will always be revealed upon your death

+## Reporter
+* **TEAM:** Village
+* **RACE:** Human
+* **ALIGNMENT:** Good
+* **NIGHT ACTIVITY:** No

+You are the used to the comings and goings of your fellow village-folk.
+As such, you notice when any of the patterns change.
+Every night (including night 0) you are told how many players switched roles that night.
+This includes dopplegeganger, drunk, shapeshifter, gray wolf conversion and vampire conversion.

 ## Professor
 * **TEAM:** Village
 * **RACE:** Human